DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

-## Announcement: Phoenix v1 has been released, and will be packed into the first PyHQ9+ v2 release soon.
-Stay tuned for more!
+## Announcement: PyHQ9+ v2 release scheduled for January 2022!

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.